 Number of Settings

 A portable induction burner can have anywhere from 6 settings to 100.
 Let's see how this works.
-Say a unit has 10 temperature settings and 10 power settings.
-If the unit's temp range is 140F-460F, this is equivalent to 40-degree jumps in temperature and 160-watt jumps in power.
+Say a unit has 10 temperature settings.
+If the unit's temp range is 140F-460F, this is equivalent to 40-degree jumps in temperature.

 So you can choose, say, 340F or 380F, but you can't choose 350F.
 Or you can choose 200 watts (not quite enough power to make a liquid simmer), or you can choose 360 watts (which will result in a full boil).